hippolyt/homecluster/README.md

 - [ ] Get a rack with "drawers"
 - [ ] Start a picture series of the boards next to performance measurements
 - [ ] Research next cool capability, possibly AI or local cloud storage

+# Running Log
+20250826
+ - Attempted to start old Laptop.
+Hard drive not recognized by BIOS.
+Got an analysis at PC repair shop: SSD is physically broken and needs replacement.
+I'm glad I had backups of everything.